kcjengr/qtpyvcp/docs/source/installation.rst

   qtpyvcp -h

-This will print a list of command line options it the installation was successful.
+This will print a list of command line options if the installation was successful.

 QtDesigner Plug-ins (development only)